Sung-Huan/ANNOgesic/docs/source/test_case.rst

 ``forward.txt`` and ``reverse.txt`` are batch files for `IGV <https://www.broadinstitute.org/software/igv/home>`_.
 ``forward`` and ``reverse`` are the folders for storing screenshots.

 Now, please open `IGV <https://www.broadinstitute.org/software/igv/home>`_.
-Please follow the command: Tools -> Run Batch Script -> choose ``forward.txt``.
+Please follow the procedures: Tools -> Run Batch Script -> choose ``forward.txt``.
 When it has done, please do it again for reverse strand: Tools -> Run Batch Script -> choose ``reverse.txt``.
 If you just want to test it and don't want to wait a long time for generating screenshots, you can delete some lines of gff files of TSS.